We want to live in a world where emails are relationship builders, not distractions.

 When it comes to email lists, email marketers have long preached the importance of quality over quantity.
 Is this still true?
 Without knowing the overall conversion rates, it’s hard to say for sure.

-The lesson?
-When you’re growing your lists, don’t lose touch with your customers!
+The bottom line is this: When you’re growing your email list, don’t lose touch with your customers!
 Build relationships just like you would if you were running a corner store.
 Personalize your subscriber experience and make sure the conversation keeps delivering value to them.
 Your audience will appreciate it and pay you back with interest.

-The data clearly shows people use email on all devices, with a strong trend towards mobile.
+The data clearly shows people use email on all devices, with a strong trend toward mobile in terms of clicks.

 That’s why you should start designing your templates with a CTA in mind, cut out the clutter, go finger-friendly, test your results, and constantly optimize for conversion.

-And don’t forget the actual sale doesn’t take place in the email (at least not for now).
+And don’t forget the actual sale doesn’t take place in the email (although Gmail seems to be going in this direction).